I-400-class submarine: Design features and equipment

 Strung along the submarine's gunwales were two parallel sets of demagnetization cables, running from the stern to the bow planes.
-They were meant to protect against magnetic mines, by nullifying the magnetic field which normally triggers the mines fusing system.
+They were meant to protect against magnetic mines, by nullifying the magnetic field which normally triggers the fusing system of the mines.
 A similar demagnetizing system was carried on many Japanese surface ships during the first part of the war, until they were later removed during refitting.

 Electronics on board the I-400s included a Mark 3 Model 1 air search radar equipped with two separate antennas.
 This unit was capable of detecting aircraft out to a range of 80 km.
 The boats were also equipped with Mark 2 Model 2 air/surface radar sets with distinctive horn-shaped antennas.
 Each boat carried an E27 radar warning receiver, connected to both a trainable dipole antenna and a fixed non-directional antenna made up of a wire mesh basket and two metal rods.

 The submarines were equipped with two periscopes of German manufacture, about 12.2 m long, one for use during daylight and the other at night.

 A special anechoic coating made from a mixture of gum, asbestos, and adhesives was applied to the hulls from the waterline to the bilge keel.
 This coating was apparently based on German research, though completely different in composition from German anechoic tiles such as Alberich or Tarnmatte.
 This was intended to absorb or diffuse enemy sonar pulses and dampen reverberations from the boat's internal machinery, theoretically making detection while submerged more difficult, though its effectiveness was never conclusively established.

 In May 1945, I-401 was fitted with a German-supplied snorkel, a hydraulically raised air intake device allowing the boat to run its diesel engines and recharge its batteries while remaining at periscope depth.
 This retrofit occurred while the boat was laid up at Kure for repairs after being damaged by an American mine in April.

 I-402 was completed shortly before the war ended, but had been converted during building to a tanker and was never equipped with aircraft.